shannaniggans/Ghidra_tips/README.md

 * Click Ghidra Core
 * Un-check PythonPlugin

+## 3. Adding columns to Listing window
+It might not be obvious at first, but in the Listing heading pane, click on the button "Edit the listing fields" and you can add additional fields such as PCode.
+Right click on the field and enable.

 # Plugins & plugin lists
 ## 1. Awesome IDA, Ghidra, x64DBG & OllyDBG plugins
 > A curated list of IDA x64DBG and OllyDBG plugins